LeBron James Gives Support to Wallace’s Black Lives Matter Car

 On Wednesday night at Martinsville Speedway in Virginia, NASCAR driver Bubba Wallace will take the track with his car revamped to suit today’s unique and tense moment in the U.S.—he will drive his No. 43 adorned with Black Lives Matter slogans and symbols, including an image of a white hand and a black hand interlocked.

-Lakers star LeBron James was among those who tweeted his approval of the car’s design, telling Wallace, “BIG S/!” on Twitter, with emojis of white and black hands fist-bumping.
+Lakers star LeBron James was among those who tweeted his approval of the car’s design, telling Wallace, “BIG S/O!” on Twitter, with emojis of white and black hands interlocked.

 BIG S/O @BubbaWallace!! 🤜🏻🤛🏾👑 https://t.co/0zIlidbQOi